Camel (chess)

 The camel or long knight is a fairy chess piece with an elongated knight move.
 It can jump three squares horizontally and one square vertically or three squares vertically and one square horizontally, regardless of intervening pieces.
 Therefore, it is a (1,3)-leaper.
+The piece is commonly represented in diagrams as an inverted knight.

+Movement

+In the diagram below, the white camel on d4 can move to the squares marked with black dots (a3, a5, c1, c7, e1, e7, g3 and g5).

 History and nomenclature

-The camel is a very old piece, appearing in some early chess variants, such as Tamerlane chess.
+The camel is a very old chess piece, appearing in some early chess variants, such as Tamerlane chess.
 It also appears in some modern variants, such as wildebeest chess.